-All international student payments should be received at Geneva College via wire transfer or money orders only.
+All international student payments should be received at Geneva College via wire transfer or money orders only for their first semester on campus.
+They are eligible for payment plans the subsequent semesters.
 All international student accounts must be paid in full by the semester due dates.
-No international students are permitted to enroll in any payment plan arrangements where payments are made over the course of the first and/or second semester.

-Scholarships and Financial Aid Eligibility
+Scholarships and Financial Aid

+Eligibility